NOTE: Times in the programme are reported in CET

-Biography: Professor Effie Lai-Chong Law is a Professor in Human-Computer Interaction at the School of Informatics, the University of Leicester, UK Effie’s long-term research focus is usability and user experience (UX) methodologies that are applied to make interactive systems easy and enjoyable to use for meeting user needs and goals.
+Biography: Professor Effie Lai-Chong Law is a full professor of computer science, specialising in Human-Computer Interaction (HCI), Durham University, UK.
+Before joining Durham, Effie was a full professor in HCI at the University of Leicester.
+Effie’s long-term research focus is usability and user experience (UX) methodologies that are applied to make interactive systems easy and enjoyable to use for meeting user needs and goals.
 Her recent research areas are Affective Computing, Conversational AI, and Mixed Reality.

 Effie has been engaged in game-based research since 2008 when she contributed to designing a digital educational game (DEG), 80 Days (funded by EU, for enabling children aged 12 to 14 years old to learn geometry.
 Since then, she has contributed to creating other DEGs for children on food nutrition, basic numeracy, and geometric shapes, and for university students to learn programming skills In addition, she has been involved in the project ‘Law in Children’s Lives’ (funded by ESRC) where a game was deployed as a research tool to understand children’s legal competence.